 On the day following a drinking session a person may experience nausea, headache, fatigue and general unwellness with varying degrees of severity.
 Hangovers may be produced by the immune system.
 Alcohol is a diuretic; that is, it causes increased fuid loss.
-The fuids must be replaced by non- alcoholic drinks if dehydration is to be avoided.
+The fluids must be replaced by non- alcoholic drinks if dehydration is to be avoided.

 Some alcoholic drinks, including brandy, bourbon and red wine, contain substances called congeners, which can also cause symptoms associated with hangover.

 Smoking, drinking on an empty stomach, drinking quickly, and poor quality sleep may add to the severity of a hangover.

 Because alcohol depresses brain activity it should not be used with other drugs or medications that have similar effects on the brain, particularly benzodiazepines and heroin.
 Drinking alcohol while using these drugs can cause bodily functions to slow to the point where death occurs.
 Many heroin overdoses are associated with heavy alcohol use.